On Existence of $L^2$-solutions of Coupled Boltzmann Continuous Slowing Down Transport Equation System: Outlook Towards Inverse Radiation Treatment Planning

-We emphasize that here the described solution $\ol{g}$ of the optimal control problem can be used only as an \emph{initial point} for the actual treatment planning where \emph{global optimization (see e.g. \cite{pinter}) is required}.
+We emphasize that here the described solution $\ol{g}$ of the optimal control problem can be used only as an \emph{initial point} for the actual treatment planning.
+The more realistic object function is given in \cite{tervo17-up}, section 8 and it has been found to be very multi-extremal.
+Hence the actual optimization requires \emph{global optimization} (see e.g. \cite{pinter}).
 The determination of a carefully chosen initial point for a large dimensional global optimization scheme is very essential for achieving (time savings and) satisfactory results (\cite{pinter14}).

-We also notice that if we contented ourselves with so-called \emph{mild solutions} (\cite[p.
-146]{pazy83}), then the existence of an optimal control $\ol{g}$ (the admissible set being a subset of $T^2(\Gamma_-)^3$), together with the explicit formula $\ol{g}={1\over c}(\gamma_-(\psi^*))_+$ for it, could be proven under quite weak assumptions.
-Here $(h)_+$ denotes the positive part of a function $h$.
+We also notice that if we contented ourselves with so-called \emph{mild solutions} (\cite{pazy83}, p.
+146), then the existence of an optimal control $\ol{g}$ (the admissible set being a subset of $T^2(\Gamma_-)^3$), together with the explicit formula $\ol{g}={1\over c}(\gamma_-(\psi^*))_+$ for it, could be proven under quite weak assumptions.
 In any case, the validity of estimates such as (\ref{diss-co-es}) is essential for guaranteeing that ${\s D}$ be a bounded linear operator in appropriate spaces.
 The use of mild solutions, however, has the drawback that the inflow boundary conditions are not necessarily satisfied by the solutions (and thus the solutions might be non-physical).